osscourses/courses/.github/ISSUE_TEMPLATE/review-template.md

 ---

 <!--
 Thank you for opening a review issue!
-Please do not add a personal review on the issue.
-Personal reviews should be added as a comment on the issue.
-The issue should only contain information about the course and site.

-Review issues should use the following style for their title: <course name> - <course site name> e.g. Introduction to Jenkins - Linux Academy
+Please read the contribution guide before opening a review issue.
 -->
+**Review**
 Course:
 From:

-Add your review by adding a reaction to this issue, or leave a comment to  add a written review.
+Add your review by reacting to this issue with a :thumbs-up: or :thumbs-down:, or leave a comment to  add a written review.

 Please only review courses you've taken.